 Through the Bottlebrush Project, Communities aims to deliver a land and housing development that demonstrates best practice in affordable and diverse medium-density housing with a strong focus on quality design, community connectivity and environmental integrity.
 The term Bottlebrush Project is a working title and not the name of the future development.

-Indicative timeframes for the Stage 2 development are as follows:
+Indicative timeframes for the Stage 2 development are as follows (subject to change):

 - May 2019 – Commence the planning and design process with a community info session to gather community values about the site